-I am a PhD in Italian at Indiana University, Bloomington, graduating in May 2017.
-In December 2016 I defended my dissertation on “The Digital Reconstruction of Petrarch’s Fragmenta” while collaborating with the Petrarchive project.
-My main areas of interest are the digital humanities and digital libraries, medieval Italian literature and culture, manuscript and textual studies, archives and material philology.
+I received a PhD in Italian and Medieval Studies at Indiana University, Bloomington, in July 2017.
+My dissertation “The Digital Reconstruction of Petrarch’s Fragmenta” investigates digital approaches to the representation of texts.
+My main areas of interest are the digital humanities, medieval and early modern Italian literature, manuscript and textual studies, history of the book and material philology.

-I discovered Digital Humanities during my M.A. years at Indiana University when I started collaborating with Prof. Wayne Storey and Prof. John Walsh on the first digital edition of Francesco Petrarca’s Rerum Vulgarium Fragmenta.
-During the past four years I have had intensive training and growing expertise in digital editing and managing, encoding (XML-TEI, CSS, ODD, XSLT), deep maps and geographical information system, topic modeling and website creation.
+I first discovered digital studies during my M.A. years at Indiana University, when I started collaborating with Prof. Wayne Storey and Prof. John Walsh on the first digital edition of Francesco Petrarca’s Rerum Vulgarium Fragmenta.
+During the past four years I have had intensive training and growing expertise in digital editing and managing, encoding (XML-TEI, CSS, ODD, XSLT), deep maps and website creation.

 Email me at: email@example.com